When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Elka have a team dedicated to after sales service, so you can be confident if an issue does arise, it will be resolved in a timely manner.

-The testing a scooter, designed for urban mobility was always going to be a challenge living in Cornwall.
+Testing a scooter, designed for urban mobility was always going to be a challenge living in Cornwall.
 Thankfully I managed to enjoy the experience and come out of it unscathed!

 I took the Elka Model-T Pro on a ride of around 5 miles, which included some steep hills.
 The weather was gloriously sunny, with a brisk north easterly breeze.

 So, how did it go?
-Well, considering I weigh in at 110kg and the surface of the lanes I used for the test were far from perfect, I thought the Model-T Pro performed exceptionally well.
+Well, considering I weigh in at 110kg and the surface of the lanes I used for the test was far from perfect, I thought the Model-T Pro performed exceptionally well.

 On the flat, it felt very lively and had no trouble maintaining the 15mph (25km/h) top speed.
 Acceleration was brisk, and the handling of the scooter inspired confidence.
 The tyres provided decent traction on the dusty, gravel-strewn lanes and the brakes slowed me down very quickly without any skidding.